This article outlines errors that can occur during the SSO connector setup and their possible solutions.

 - Redownload the XML metadata from your identity provider.

-- Open the XML file using notepad or a plain text editor program.
+- Open the XML file using Notepad or another plain text editor program.

 - Paste the XML data into the Dashlane console.